 Individual impact

-For many HR professionals, the map has provided clarity about their current capability, a stronger sense of career direction and greater confidence in how their work contributes to organisational outcomes.
+For many people professionals, the NHS People Profession Map has provided clarity about their current capability, a stronger sense of career direction and greater confidence in how their work contributes to organisational outcomes.
 Colleagues describe feeling more credible, more connected, engaged and more aware of their professional identity.

 Trust-level impact

-Trusts now have access to robust, consistent data that supports evidence‑based workforce planning, targeted development priorities, better investment decisions and stronger conversations with leadership.
-The work was recently showcased at the Association for Ambulance Chief Executives (AACE) Ambulance Leadership Forum, helping position people development as a strategic priority across the sector.
+Through the shared selfassessment platform, Trusts now have access to robust, consistent data aligned to the Map that supports evidencebased workforce planning, targeted development priorities, better investment decisions and stronger conversations with leadership.

 System-level impact

-At national level, the programme has informed NHS England’s work on future ways of working for HR, capability requirements for the profession and national workforce planning.
-The ambulance sector has shown that a shared framework can be implemented at scale while still allowing local ownership and flexibility.
+The ambulance sector has shown that a shared professional framework can be implemented at scale while still allowing local ownership and flexibility.

-Why this matters for the wider HR profession
+Why this matters for the wider People profession

 What comes next

-The next phase, endorsed by the national HR Directors group, focuses on supporting all ambulance Trusts to progress their directorate development plans.
+The next phase, endorsed by the national ambulance sector Chief People Officer Directors group, focuses on supporting all ambulance Trusts to progress their directorate development plans.
 This includes work on:

 Momentum is already building, with early progress at South Western Ambulance Service NHS Foundation Trust, South East Coast and London.
 Dawn Chilcott, Assistant Director of OD and Culture at South East Coast Ambulance Service, has been a leading force in championing the progression of the map and development for the profession.
 Dawn is a great example of the talent this joined-up approach is helping to celebrate, and she has endorsed increased CIPD membership to strengthen credibility and consistency.